kbrbe/work-set-clustering/README.md

 ## License

+Please find the license in the LICENSE file.
-No other licenses needed to be taken into account, because there are no dependencies for this tool.
+By choosing the license, noo other licenses needed to be taken into account, because there are no dependencies for this tool.

 ## Contact